hannotify/hanno.codes/_drafts/java-21-release-day.md

 ### JEP 443: Unnamed Patterns and Variables (Preview)

 Data processing in Java has become increasingly streamlined since the introduction of [records](https://openjdk.org/jeps/395) and [record patterns](#jep-440-record-patterns).
-But in some cases writing out an entire record pattern when some record component aren't even used in the logic that follows can be both cumbersome and confusing.
-Consider the following code example:
+But in some cases writing out an entire record pattern when some record components aren't even used in the logic that follows can be both cumbersome and confusing.
+Let's consider the following code example:

 ```java
 static boolean isDelayTimeEqualToReverbRoomSize(EffectLoop effectLoop) {